Xabier88/CommunityDetection/README.md

 # Algorithms

-1. Iterated Variable Neighborhood Search with a modified modularity computation.
+1. <b>Iterated Variable Neighborhood Search</b> with a modified modularity computation.
 (IVNS)

-2. Univariate Marginal Distribution algorithm that uses a locus-based-adjacency encoding to estimate the marginal probabilities.
+2. <b>Univariate Marginal Distribution</b> algorithm that uses a locus-based-adjacency encoding to estimate the marginal probabilities.
 (UMDA)

+# Tests

+- <b>Instance</b>: NIPS papers database (2014-2015).
+The task is to cluster the authors according to the papers that have published jointly with other authors.

+- Conditions:

+  - <b>Maximum number of evaluations</b>: 2000 and 20.000.

+  - <b>Number of communities</b>: From 2 to 100.